 We train and evaluate \hotflocpp{} on three datasets: CS-Wild-Places~\cite{griffithsHOTFormerLocHierarchicalOctree2025}, Wild-Places~\cite{knightsWildPlacesLargeScaleDataset2023}, and MulRan~\cite{kimMulRanMultimodalRange2020}, to demonstrate the effectiveness of our approach in a diverse range of environments and scenes.
 See \cref{tab:datasets} for details of the training and evaluation sets used for each dataset.

-For CS-Wild-Places, we follow the training and evaluation splits proposed in HOTFormerLoc\cite{griffithsHOTFormerLocHierarchicalOctree2025} with K-01 and K-02 test regions for validation, but we downsample submaps with a voxel size of \qty{0.4}{\m} instead of \qty{0.8}{\m}, producing an average of \qty{62}{\kilo\nothing} points per submap.
-For Wild-Places, we use the training split described in~\cite{knightsWildPlacesLargeScaleDataset2023}, and follow the inter-sequence evaluation protocol in our experiments.
-For MulRan, we follow the Sejong and DCC splits reported in SpectralGV~\cite{vidanapathiranaSpectralGeometricVerification2023}, as well as Riverside 01 and 02 with submaps sampled every 10~m along each trajectory.
+For CS-Wild-Places, we follow the training and evaluation splits proposed in HOTFormerLoc\cite{griffithsHOTFormerLocHierarchicalOctree2025}, except we downsample submaps with \qty{0.4}{\m} voxels instead of \qty{0.8}{\m} to evaluate performance for very dense submaps\footnote{Although not included due to space constraints, the reported results hold a similar pattern on CS-Wild-Places with the original \qty{0.8}{\m} voxel size.}, producing \qty{62}{\kilo\nothing} points per submap on average.
+For Wild-Places, we follow the original training split~\cite{knightsWildPlacesLargeScaleDataset2023}, and report the inter-sequence evaluation protocol.
+For MulRan, we follow the Sejong and DCC splits of SpectralGV~\cite{vidanapathiranaSpectralGeometricVerification2023}, and include Riverside 01 and 02 with submaps sampled every \qty{10}{\m}.
 Only Sejong is used for training and validation, allowing unseen evaluation on DCC and Riverside.
 In all MulRan regions, sequence 01 forms the database, and sequence 02 forms the queries.

-To evaluate place recognition, we compute the similarity between the global descriptors of each query and the database and collect the top-k retrieval candidates.
-We report the Recall@$k$ (R$k$) metric for $k\in\{1,5\}$, defined as the percentage of queries where at least one top-k candidate is within a $r$-metre retrieval threshold of the query.
+To evaluate place recognition, we compute the similarity between the global descriptors of each query and the database and collect the top-$k$ retrieval candidates.
+We report the Recall@$k$ (R$k$) metric for $k\in\{1,5\}$, defined as the percentage of queries where at least one top-$k$ candidate is within a $r$-metre retrieval threshold of the query.
 We adopt the retrieval thresholds used in previous works, with $r=\qty{3}{\m}$ for Wild-Places, $r=\qtylist{5;20}{\metre}$ for MulRan, but for CS-Wild-Places we use $r=\qtylist{10;30}{\metre}$, with the $\qty{10}{\m}$ threshold added to capture fine-grained PR performance.
 For re-ranking evaluation, we re-rank the top-20 retrieval candidates and re-compute all metrics under the new ranking.